codeface-io/SwiftObserver/README.md

 number = 42 // prints "42"
 ```

+Some reasoning behind this: SwiftObserver is for pure Swift-/model code without external dependencies – not even on Combine.
+When combined with Combine (🙊), SwiftObserver would be employed in the model core of an application, while Combine would be used more with I/O periphery like SwiftUI and other system-specific APIs that already rely on Combine.
+That means, the "Combine layer" might want to observe (react to-) the "SwiftObserver layer" – but hardly the other way around.

 ## Message Authors

 Every message has an author associated with it.
-This feature is only noticable in code if we use it.
+This feature is only noticable in code if you use it.

 An observable object can send an author together with a message via `object.send(message, from: author)`.
 If noone specifies an author as in `object.send(message)`, the observable object itself becomes the author.